Frequently Asked Questions

 I lost my ID.
 Can I bring my driver’s license/passport/certified copy of my ID instead?

-Any national (South African or other country) document with your name or your face is fine, as long as it matches the ID number on your barcoded ticket.
+Any national (South African or other country) document with your name or your face is fine, as long as it matches the name on your barcoded festival ticket.